python-useful-helpers/logwrap/README.rst

     def __init__(
         self,
-        simple_formatters,  # Will be used to repr not complex.
-Keys is data types and 'default'. complex_formatters,  # Currently only legacy pretty_repr formatters is supported, will be extended in the future keyword='repr',  # Currently 'repr' is supported, will be extended in the future max_indent=20,  # maximum allowed indent level
+        keyword='repr',  # Currently 'repr' is supported, will be extended in the future max_indent=20,  # maximum allowed indent level
         indent_step=4,  # step between indents